hmuchalski/hmuchalski.github.io/index.md

 it strong.
-Hubert's collaboration with the Lipshutz's group at UCSB on [preparation of DPDTC was published in *Organic Syntheses*](http://www.orgsyn.org/demo.aspx?prep=v101p0274) (procedure verified by awesome chemists in at the University of Oxford).
+Hubert's collaboration with the Lipshutz's group at UCSB on [preparation of DPDTC was published in *Organic Syntheses*](http://www.orgsyn.org/demo.aspx?prep=v101p0274) (procedure verified by awesome chemists at the University of Oxford).
 Jason and Karen presented their work at the Fall ACS National Meeting.

 [News archive](/archive)